 The dipstick is then placed into a machine that uses beams of light to analyze the color changes.
 A machine reading can provide more detailed information than a manual reading.

 The results of an automated dipstick urinalysis may point to diagnoses such as a urinary tract infection (UTI) or injury, kidney disease, urinary tract trauma, or diabetes.
-If test results are abnormal, other tests may be needed before a definite diagnosis can be made.
+If test results show there might be a problem, other tests may be needed before a definite diagnosis can be made.

 No preparation other than cleansing the area around the urethra (urinary opening) is required for the automated dipstick urinalysis.